hyunseop827/hyunseop827/README.md

 # 👋 Hi, I'm Hyunseop Kim

 I'm a CS student at Hansung University.
-I usually build backend stuff with Java, but lately I've been getting more into deep learning.
+I usually build backend stuff with Java, and lately I've been building small macOS, iOS, and AI-powered tools.

-These days, I like building small tools I actually need instead of looking for an app that almost fits my needs.
+I like making simple tools I actually need instead of looking for an app that almost fits.
-I prefer simple, lightweight, and low-overhead programs that do one thing clearly.
+I prefer lightweight programs that do one thing clearly and not over-use resources.

-I'm also really into Terry Davis.
+I'm also a fan of Terry Davis, I think he is goated.
-His low-level understanding and built-from-scratch mindset are just really cool to me.

 ## 📚 Tech Stack